-Nicotine in cigarettes creates an immediate sense of relaxation because of the initial chemical reaction.
+Nicotine creates an immediate sense of relaxation because of the initial chemical reaction.
 As a result, some people smoke believing that it will reduce anxiety and stress.
 But smoking causes your body to release the stress hormone cortisol.
 High levels of cortisol can leave you feeling stressed in the long run.
-It can also cause you to develop anxiety or worsen it.
+It can also cause your anxiety to worsen.